Sampling Of Biomass

 Approximately 5% of the total energy use in the United States is provided by biomass materials, approximately 50% of which is wood and wood-derived biomass.

-Experts In Fuel
+Experts In Biomass Fuel Testing

 McCreath Laboratories will employ both ASTM and ISO standard methods in the analysis of biomass.
 The methods are continually verified through the use of certified reference materials.
 Typical biomass analysis performed are as follows: